-- Complete and sign an Internal Revenue Service Form W-9.
+- Complete and sign an Internal Revenue Service W-9 Form.
 The federal tax code treats landscape rebates as taxable income.

-- Provide a current photo of existing green or golden brown lawn (with full thatch attached) for each zone listed in the application.
+- Provide a current photo of existing green or golden-brown lawn with full thatch attached for each project zone listed in the application.
 Exposed areas of dirt with no remnants of grass do not qualify for a rebate.

 - Approximate square footage for all areas where your turf will be removed.